MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/reset/local-autopilot-reset.md

 # Enable local Windows Autopilot Reset

 To enable a local Windows Autopilot Reset, the **DisableAutomaticReDeploymentCredentials** policy must be configured.
 This policy is documented in the [Policy CSP](/windows/client-management/mdm/policy-csp-credentialproviders#disableautomaticredeploymentcredentials).
 By default, local Windows Autopilot Reset is disabled.
-This default ensures that a local Autopilot Reset isn't triggered by accident.
+This default ensures that a local Autopilot Reset isn't accidentally triggered.

 ## Workflow

-Create Windows Autopilot Reset configuration profile in Intune > Make sure WinRE is installed on device where Windows Autopilot Reset will be triggered > Trigger Windows Autopilot Reset locally on device with an account that has local administrator privileges
+Create Windows Autopilot Reset configuration profile in Intune > Make sure WinRE is installed on device where Windows Autopilot Reset is triggered > Trigger Windows Autopilot Reset locally on device with an account that has local administrator privileges

 ## Enable local Windows Autopilot Reset in Intune